-We will promote sporting participation at all levels and for all ages across Wales, working with sports’ governing bodies, schools, community groups, voluntary organisations, and youth workers.
+We would promote sporting participation at all levels and for all ages across Wales, working with sports’ governing bodies, schools, community groups, voluntary organisations, and youth workers.

-We will further develop our Inspire Wales programme to promote sports participation in Wales, following the example of Local Sports Partnerships in the Republic of Ireland.
+We would further develop our Inspire Wales programme to promote sports participation in Wales, following the example of Local Sports Partnerships in the Republic of Ireland.

-We will develop a bid to host the Commonwealth Games in Wales in 2030 or 2034.
+We would develop a bid to host the Commonwealth Games in Wales in 2030 or 2034.

 Celebrating sporting success